Iwahori Matsumoto presentation for modules of Iwahori fixed functions on symmetric spaces: Notations and Preliminaries

 We denote by $W(T)=N_G(T)/T$ the Weyl group of $G$ and $T$, or just by $W$ if it is clear from the context with respect to which maximal torus the Weyl group is taken.
-Similarly we denote by $W_{aff}(T)=N_G(T)/T^0$ or $W_{aff}$ the affine Weyl group of $G$ and $T$.
+Similarly, we denote by $W_{aff}(T)=N_G(T)/T^0$ or just by $W_{aff}$ the extended affine Weyl group of $G$ and $T$.